-7.1.2 Exclusion Criteria
+2.1.3 Exclusion Criteria

-- Patient currently admitted in hospital - Almost recovered (generally much improved and symptoms now mild or almost absent) - Judgement of the recruiting clinician deems ineligible. - Patient already taking an intervention arm medication or other macrolides or ketolides - Previous randomisation to an arm of the PRINCIPLE trial
+- Patient currently admitted in hospital - Almost recovered (generally much improved and symptoms now mild or almost absent) - Judgement of the recruiting clinician deems ineligible. - Patient already taking an intervention arm medication - Previous randomisation to an arm of the PRINCIPLE trial

-Additional exclusions specific to each intervention arm are listed below and in the Appendix related to that intervention.
-Participants can take part in the study if they are eligible to be randomised to at least one intervention arm as well as the control arm.
+Additional exclusions specific to each intervention arm are listed in the ISAs.
+For participation, participants must be eligible to be randomised to at least one intervention arm as well as the Usual Care arm.